 Advanced WaveLight LASIK

 When it comes to your eyes, advanced technology combined with personalized treatment are expected.
 In fact, your corneas demand it.
-It’s this individualization that makes WaveLight® LASIK the treatment Dr. Kent recommends.
+It’s this individualization that makes WaveLight® LASIK the treatment our surgeons recommend.
 The WaveLight EX500 laser combines wavefront-optimized treatment, sophisticated eye-tracking and small- spot shaping for optimal results.
 The EX500 laser uses proprietary technology to uncover unique distortions in your visual system, and treats these distortions with pinpoint accuracy as the laser treatment effectively sculpts your prescription onto your cornea.

 Personalized Vision with Contoura